 1. Launch the Free Screen Recorder

 Choosing the right software to record your Google Slides presentation is essential.
-We recommend the Screen Recorder because it’s intuitive, easy to use, and affordable on any budget.
-It’s available on Windows, Mac, Chromebook, and on your mobile device.
-Use it to create simple screen recordings, or longer and more elaborate videos with a professional flair.
+We recommend our screen recorder because it’s intuitive, easy to use, and affordable on any budget.

-Once your Google Slides presentation is ready to go, launch the Screen Recorder.
-If you have an account, the Chrome browser extension, or the app, simply click on the Screencast-O-Matic icon to get started.
+Once your Google Slides presentation is ready to go, launch the screen recorder.
+If you have an account, you can simply head to your account page and click on the screen recording icon to get started.

 2. Record your Google Slides presentation

 After launching the screen recorder, a transparent recorder box will appear on your screen.
 Drag and drop the sides of this box so that your Google Slides presentation fits inside.